1962 Atlantic hurricane season

-The 1962 Atlantic hurricane season featured Hurricanes Daisy and Ella – two tropical cyclones that showed the latest dates for the fourth and fifth named storms on record since tropical cyclones were first named in the North Atlantic ocean, starting in 1950, when they both formed on September 29 and October 14.
-On the same hand, it was the least active since 1939, with only five named storms.
-Although the season officially began on June 15, the first named storm did not form until August 26, the third-latest date.
-Hurricane Alma brushed the Outer Banks before becoming extratropical southeast of New England, destroying hundreds of boats and producing beneficial rainfall.
-In late August, Tropical Storm Becky developed unusually far east in the Atlantic Ocean, becoming the easternmost storm on record to recurve to the northeast.
+The 1962 Atlantic hurricane season was the least active since 1946, with only seven named storms.
+The season officially began on June 15, while the first tropical storm developed on June 30.
+No further activity occurred until late August, when Hurricane Alma brushed the Outer Banks before becoming extratropical southeast of New England, destroying hundreds of boats and producing beneficial rainfall.
+Around that time, Tropical Storm Becky developed unusually far east in the Atlantic Ocean, becoming the easternmost storm on record to recurve to the northeast.
 Celia followed in the September, forming east of the Lesser Antilles and executing a loop near Bermuda before dissipating.
-Hurricane Daisy, the latest fourth named storm, was the costliest of the season, leaving about $1.1 million in damage in New England (1962 USD).
+Hurricane Daisy was the costliest of the season, leaving about $1.1 million in damage in New England (1962 USD).
 The storm dropped the highest rainfall total on record in Maine, and its precipitation caused 22 traffic fatalities.
-The final hurricane – Ella – the latest fifth named storm – was also the strongest, remaining offshore of the eastern United States but causing two deaths.
+Ella, the strongest storm of the season, remained offshore of the eastern United States but caused two deaths.
+The final system, an unnamed hurricane, formed on November 28 and meandered erratically off the Southeastern United States before becoming extratropical on December 4.

-In addition to the five named storms, there were three non-developing tropical depressions.
+In addition to the seven named storms, there were two non-developing tropical depressions.
 The first struck Texas in August, causing street flooding and killing three.
-The second of three formed off the west coast of Florida and flooded widespread areas after 1 in 100 year rainfall.
+The second formed off the west coast of Florida and flooded widespread areas after 1 in 100 year rainfall.
 The floods affected 5,000 houses and caused millions in damage.
-The third of three non-developing storms moved across the Caribbean before striking Nicaragua in October.
 The season officially ended on November 15.